SergtoUn/Project/README.md

 ## Fact and Dimension Tables
 The analytics idea of the project is to understand the progress of the games in games.
 So far, the fact table is **games**, and it contains all the information about the games played by a certain player both from the Kaggle dataset and from the datasets created from API responses.
 The following **dimension** tables have been created:
 1. **variants** - this table possesses variants of games with the corresponding codes used in the fact table.
-17 game types (variants) are tracked there;
+14 game types (variants) are tracked there;
 2. **results** - it has just 3 definite results - "white win", "black win" and "draw" (with stalemate also regarded as draw) - and the codes for them;
+3. **speed** - this table possesses variants of time controls with the corresponding codes used in the fact table.
+6 time controls are tracked there;
-3. **players** - this table contains data about the players, including his/her first and last names, bio information which is optional, url of the data, player's country and location, whether the account is disabled or not, player's title, violation of TOS, all the ratings and player type (to track whether the player is a bot).
+4. **players** - this table contains data about the players, including his/her first and last names, bio information which is optional, url of the data, player's country and location, whether the account is disabled or not, player's title, violation of TOS, all the ratings and player type (to track whether the player is a bot).

 ## The structure of the project